BetterThanTomorrow/calva/docs/site/clojure-lsp.md

 ## The LSP server starts automatically

 Unless you set `calva.enableClojureLspOnStart` to `false`, Calva will automatically start clojure-lsp.
 And you won't need to install antyting, because Calva handles that.
-It can take a while for clojure-lsp to start.
-Especially the first time for a new project, when clojure-lsp (via `clj-kondo`) indexes the project files.
+It can take a while for clojure-lsp to start, especially the first time for a new project, when clojure-lsp (via `clj-kondo`) indexes the project files.

 ## LSP server process control